surge-synthesizer/sst-jucegui/README.md

 For now this is just bps todo. this could all still be abandonware one day

-- Next on Deck
-    - Layouts
-        - Some basic gridding
-        - Can I do the surge mixer section?

 - Then
     - Juce LEAK detector on all classes